SmallPepperZ/MagicMinecraftModModernizer/README.md

 # Mod Updater (pending better name)
 This is a WIP script to automatically download latest versions of a Minecraft mod compatable with a given Minecraft version
 ## Running
-To set up the config file, you can run the `setup.sh` file, or rename `mods.cfg.example` to `mods.cfg`.
+To set up the config file, you can run the `setup.sh` file, or rename `mods.cfg.example` to `mods.cfg` and rename `settings.cfg.example` to `settings.cfg`.
 Put each mod on a new line in the format detailed in the header line.
 Comments with a `#` will be ignored.
 **Example Configuration**
 ```ini
 [MODRINTH]